joven-health-mike/MinesweeperCompose/README.md

   generating mines).
 - `AndroidField.kt`: Implementation of the `Field` interface that handles basic functionality of the game.
-- `Coordinate.kt`: Represents a coordinate on the game field.
+- `FieldIndex.kt`: Represents an index on the game field.
-- `CoordinateTranslator.kt`: Translates XY coordinates to indices based on the field size.
-- `GameController.kt`: Manages interactions with the field and publishes game events.
+- `Configuration.kt`: The configuration of the field.
+- `Adjacent.kt`: Represents the adjacent tiles of a tile.
 - `Timer.kt`: Represents a timer that can be started, stopped, and reset.
 - `TimerLifecycleObserver.kt`: Listens for lifecycle events and starts/stops the timer accordingly.
+- `TimerEventConsumer.kt`: Listens for timer events and updates the UI state accordingly.

 ## View Model